NCAR/aircraft_nc_utils/README.md

  * log4cpp-devel (needed by vardb)
  * xerces-c-devel (needed by vardb)
  * asciidoc (needed by nc_compare to generate man pages)
- * netcdf4-python (download from https://github.com/Unidata/netcdf4-python; needed by ncstat)
+ * netcdf4-python (For Mac, download from https://github.com/Unidata/netcdf4-python; needed by ncstat)

 The tests for nc_compare require gtest.
 (On linux you can just yum install gtest-devel.)
 If you want to be able to run the tests on a MAC, install gtest by doiing the following as root:
 * cd /usr/local